 With rainfall events becoming less predictable, it is important to harvest the resource while you can.
 There are several ways to do this.
 You could set up a container for water collection, such as a barrel.
 Place the barrel up on bricks with a tap at the bottom and position it under a downspout from your house.
 For more water collection capacity consider using a water tank, surface water pan or pond.

-The best thing about rainwater harvesting is that you can adapt your system to suit your needs and the needs of the farm.
+The best thing about rainwater harvesting is that you can adapt your system to suit your needs and the water efficiency needs of the farm.

 In-situ rainwater harvesting, capturing rainwater where it falls on the farm, is also a clever technique.
 Zai pits are micro-catchments for rain where you excavate the ground around the plant.
 They prevent water running straight off the surface, water can accumulate, and plants have a greater opportunity to use the water.